 - For medical centers staff: To request bereavement time off, follow your department’s usual request procedures.

-Your supervisor may require verification of the family member’s death.
+Your manager may require verification of the family member’s death.

 Using other time offs for bereavement

-Speak to your supervisor if you would like to use another type of time off for bereavement or condolence purposes.
+Speak to your manager if you would like to use another type of time off for bereavement or condolence purposes.
 You may be able to use sick or other time off if:

 - Your loved one is not covered by your employment program’s or collective bargaining agreement’s definition of family member

-- The bereavement time off entitlement time does not adequately cover your bereavement obligations, such as having to travel a long distance
+- Three days of paid bereavement time off does not adequately cover your bereavement obligations, such as having to travel a long distance

 Bereavement time off during probationary or trial service period